verilator/verilator/docs/guide/exe_verilator.rst

 .. option:: --trace-threads *threads*

    Enable waveform tracing using separate threads.
 This is typically faster in simulation runtime but uses more total compute.
-This option is independent of, and works with, both :vlopt:`--trace` and :vlopt:`--trace-fst`.
-Different trace formats can take advantage of more trace threads to varying degrees.
-Currently VCD tracing can utilize at most "--trace-threads 1", and FST tracing can utilize at most "--trace-threads 2".
-This overrides :vlopt:`--no-threads` .
+This option only applies to :vlopt:`--trace-fst`.
+FST tracing can utilize at most "--trace-threads 2".
+This overrides :vlopt:`--no-threads`.

+   This option is accepted, but has absolutely no effect with :vlopt:`--trace`, which respects :vlopt:`--threads` instead.

 .. option:: --trace-underscore